 Stove Choice Based on Fuel Source

-Most camping stoves (and most of the stoves in this roundup) use propane fuel, so fuel source isn’t necessarily your first consideration, but it is worth thinking about.
+Most camping stoves (and several of the stoves in this roundup) use propane fuel, so fuel source isn’t necessarily your first consideration, but it is worth thinking about.
 Being able to hook to a bulk propane canister is a nice feature for festival-size cookouts or letting your stove do double duty on the back deck.
 Many stoves that use small propane canisters can be adapted for bulk canister use, too, (though check the manufacturer for directions).

-Compact butane stoves (like the Eureka SPRK+ Camp Stove) have gained popularity in recent years, which is noteworthy because that’s also meant that butane fuel canisters are becoming more widely available.
+Compact butane stoves (like the Eureka SPRK+ Butane Camp Stove) have gained popularity in recent years, which is noteworthy because that’s also meant that butane fuel canisters are becoming more widely available.

 Worthy Camp Stove Features